jmamath/DT1822/README.md

 Thankfully a solution was proposed in the following thread: https://github.com/pyro-ppl/pyro/pull/1917.
 So we took this implementation instead of the native MixtureOfDiagNormals.

 Dropout_1 refers to the first implementation of Monte Carlo Dropout.
-Dropout_2 refers to the second implementation of Monte Carlo Dropout.
+Dropout_2 refers to the second implementation of Monte Carlo Dropout using Bayesian optimisation to find the hyperparameters/

 BbB_1 refers to the first implementation of Bayes by Backprop.
-BbB_2 refers to the second implementation of Bayes by Backprop.
+BbB_2 refers to the second implementation of Bayes by Backprop using Bayesian optimisation to find the hyperparameters.

 Compare_objectives_Dropout is used to output the RMSE, MPIW and PICP comparisons.